 Introduction

-To be competitive researchers need access to high end research resources (e.g. instrumentation, software, knowledge, computing, data), but no single research group or institution can house all the needed research resources to perform the types of cutting edge interdisciplinary research expected, nor would this be cost effective.
+To be competitive, researchers need access to high end research resources (e.g. instrumentation, software, knowledge, computing, data), but no single research group or institution can house all the needed research resources to perform the types of cutting edge interdisciplinary research expected, nor would this be cost effective.
 In addition to this European research faces the challenge that policies and infrastructure are fragmented as a result of member state borders.
 Research resource sharing is already done with large research resources such as CERN with the LHC (Large Hadron Collider) and large synchrotron facilities (e.g. Paul Scherrer Institute, German Electron Synchrotron), but also smaller instrument resources and services from core technology platforms (e.g. genomics, proteomics, microscopy, 3D printers) and local lab resources (e.g. two photon microscopes, clean rooms) are vital and should be shared.
 In order to overcome this it is proposed to make a marketplace for research resources which is used by researchers independently of organizational boundaries and national borders.
 This also is aligned with the vision of the European Commission of creating a single digital market for Europe and can help increase the competitiveness of European research.

 Providing researchers with world-class research resources (computing, software, data, instruments, etc.) and services (consulting, sample preparation, collaborations, etc.) is essential for helping researchers to be competitive.
 We think that this can be done using a marketplace concept, where free and paid resources can be listed and discovered.
 In addition, this marketplace can enhance visibility for resource and service providers, raising awareness of what they can provide as well as helping to promote cross-disciplinary research.